 Have you tried painting the Cheriyal masks or the Chhau masks?
 The masks are exciting to paint and you can wear them especially if you are painting on canvas sheets.

 Cheriyal (or Cherial) is a place which is 100 km away from Hyderabad and these masks and Cheriyal scrolls are painted here.
 The artisans here create these bright & colourful masks from wood or coconut shell, tamarind seeds powder and sawdust.
-They are then beautifully painted in natural colors like red or blue and intricately decorated with jewellery and other details.
+They are then beautifully painted in natural colours like red or blue and intricately decorated with jewellery and other details.
 Gods and Goddesses, brides and grooms, demons and other mythological characters are some of the masks that they create.

 Cheriyal masks are worn by the wandering storytellers who travelled from village to village to enact the traditional stories of ancient India.
-Cheriyal masks are now increasing found in houses as wall hangings and other decorative pieces.
+Cheriyal masks are now increasingly found in houses as wall hangings and other decorative pieces.